abatchelor/awellchartedpath/_posts/2018-08-13-NerdTime-Final.md

 <div style="text-align: center; max-width: calc(100% - 20px);"><a href="/static/assets/img/blog/NerdFinalCorrelationsTable.png" target="_blank"><img src="/static/assets/img/blog/NerdFinalCorrelationsTable.png" width="45%"></a><p><i></i></p></div><p></p>

-You can see that for most things, our correlations were not significant (even using a bar of **THRESHOLD**, which is well below what would count as a significant finding in social science research).
+You can see that for most things, our correlations were not significant (even using a bar of 0.20, which is low even for social science research).

 By far the strongest correlation was between Nate's happiness and my own.
 Happy partners make for happy partners it turns out.
 Or maybe we like and dislike the same sorts of things.
 Still, it seems positive that we could agree most of the time about how well a day went.
 With us spending so much time together the trip might have turned out pretty differently if this hadn't been the case.